Solomon R. Guggenheim Museum: Design process

 In 1943, Rebay and Guggenheim wrote a letter to Frank Lloyd Wright asking him to design a structure to house and display the collection.
 Rebay thought the 76-year-old Wright was dead, but Guggenheim's wife Irene Rothschild Guggenheim knew better and suggested that Rebay contact him.
-Wright accepted the opportunity to experiment with his "organic" style in an urban setting, saying that he had never seen a museum that was properly designed.
-Wright was hired to design the building in June 1943.
+Wright accepted the opportunity to experiment with his "organic" style in an urban setting, saying that he had never seen a museum that was "properly designed".
+He was hired to design the building in June 1943.
 He was to receive a 10 percent commission on the project, which was expected to cost at least $1 million.
-It took Wright 15 years, more than 700 sketches, and six sets of working drawings to create and complete the museum, after a series of difficulties and delays; the cost eventually doubled from the initial estimate.
+It took him 15 years, more than 700 sketches and six sets of working drawings to create and complete the museum, after a series of difficulties and delays; the cost eventually doubled from the initial estimate.

-Rebay had conceived of a space that would facilitate a new way of looking at modern art.
-She wrote to Wright that "each of these great masterpieces should be organized into space, and only you ... would test the possibilities to do so. ...
+Rebay envisioned a space that would facilitate a new way of seeing modern art.
+She wrote Wright that "each of these great masterpieces should be organized into space, and only you ... would test the possibilities to do so. ...
 I want a temple of spirit, a monument!"
-The critic Paul Goldberger later wrote that Wright's modernist building was a catalyst for change, making it "socially and culturally acceptable for an architect to design a highly expressive, intensely personal museum.
+Critic Paul Goldberger later wrote that Wright's modernist building was a catalyst for change, making it "socially and culturally acceptable for an architect to design a highly expressive, intensely personal museum.
 In this sense almost every museum of our time is a child of the Guggenheim."
-The Guggenheim was the only museum designed by Wright; its urban location required Wright to design the building in a vertical rather than a horizontal form, far different from his earlier, rural works.
-Since Wright was not licensed as an architect in New York, he relied on Arthur Cort Holden, of the architectural firm Holden, McLaughlin & Associates, to deal with New York City's Board of Standards and Appeals.
+The Guggenheim is the only museum Wright designed; its urban location required him to design it in a vertical rather than horizontal form, far different from his earlier, rural works.
+Since he was not licensed as an architect in New York, he relied on Arthur Cort Holden, of the architectural firm Holden, McLaughlin & Associates, to deal with New York City's Board of Standards and Appeals.

 From 1943 to early 1944, Wright produced four differing designs.
-One of the plans had a hexagonal shape and level floors for the galleries, though all the others had circular schemes and used a ramp continuing around the building.
-In his notes, Wright indicated that he wanted a "well proportioned floor space from bottom to top – a wheel chair going around and up and down".
+One had a hexagonal shape and level floors for the galleries, though all the others had circular schemes and used a ramp continuing around the building.
+In his notes, he indicated that he wanted a "well proportioned floor space from bottom to top—a wheel chair going around and up and down".
 His original concept was called an inverted "ziggurat", because it resembled the steep steps on the ziggurats built in ancient Mesopotamia.
 Several architecture professors have speculated that the helical ramp and glass dome of Giuseppe Momo's 1932 staircase at the Vatican Museums was an inspiration for Wright's ramp and atrium.